Shagshag/prestashop-documentation/AttributeGroupCore.md

 * Visibility: **public**
 * This property is **static**.
-* This property is defined in classes\AttributeGroup.php line 41
+* This property is defined in [classes/AttributeGroup.php line 41](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/AttributeGroup.php#41)

 ### $webserviceParameters